Actyx/Actyx/web/developer.actyx.com/blog/2020-09-21-designing-csharp-pond.md

 One way this difference in typing plays out is _union types_.
 Union types are a cornerstone of TypeScript programming, and prominently feature in our TypeScript Pond interfaces.
 But C# does not have an exact equivalent.
-In this blog post we are looking at ways to preserve the TypeScript interfaces, without giving up idiomatic C#.
+In this blog post we are looking at ways to preserve all the TypeScript Pond’s features, without giving up idiomatic C#.

 <!-- truncate -->